How to Set Up an Automatic Drip Watering System for Your Container Plants

 Step 4: Attach Watering Devices and Stake in Place

-The kit includes six drippers – three with 1 GPH flow for small pots and three with 2 gallons per hour (GPH) flow for larger containers and plants.
+The kit includes 10 drippers – five with 1 GPH flow for small pots and five with 2 gallons per hour (GPH) flow for larger containers and plants.
 You can also place two drippers in a container if needed for watering of larger surface areas.
 The kit comes with two extra tees to allow creating that additional branching.

 1. The drippers are barbed on both ends, allowing them to be inserted inline as shown.
 Note that the sharp barb should face in the direction of flow.
 Cut an additional piece of tubing and place it on that outflow barb.